MHalemDEV2024/STM32-Debugging/README.md

 ## Key Features

-- **GDB Debugging**: Use GDB to set breakpoints, step through code, inspect registers, and debug firmware interactively.
+- **GDB Debugging**: Use GDB to set brqeakpoints, step through code, inspect registers, and debug firmware interactively.
 - **OpenOCD Integration**: Interface with STM32 microcontrollers for flashing and debugging.
 - **Linker Script**: Defines the memory layout for STM32F429.
 - **ARM Startup File**: Initializes hardware and jumps to `main()`.